Actindo-AG/Documentation/Taxes/Integration/01_ManageTaxRates.md

   > [Info] Be aware that any changes made to an existing tax rate will overwrite the previously configured values.

 3. Click the [SAVE] button.
 The *Edit tax rate* view closes automatically and the tax rate list is displayed again.
-The edited tax rate is displayed in the list.

 4. Refresh the tax rates list view to display the changes made.
 To do so, click the ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh) button in the upper right corner.